 Things to Remember

-- Don’t forget to save the workbook as a .xlsm file after inserting any VBA
+- Save the workbook as a .xlsm file after inserting any VBA code.

-- Be careful about the absolute and normal cell references.
+- Be careful about using absolute and normal cell references.

-- Remember to take the square matrix as input for the Inverse Matrix.
+- Only a square matrix is a valid input for an Inverse Matrix.